cap76/intro-machine-learning-2019B/docs/12-deep-learning.md

 valX <- allX[valInd, , , ]
 valY <- allY[valInd, 1]
 ```

+Before we move on, take a moment to think about the form of our data, in particular the output data Y. What exactly is the format we've settled on?
+This will be important later on in specifying our loss function.
+Think about cases where using similar datasets, we might want the data in a slightly different format.

 We are almost ready to begin building our neural networks.
 First can try a few things to make sure out data has been processed correctly.
 For example, try manually plotting several of the images and seeing if the labels are correct.
 Manually print out the image matrix (not a visualisation of it): think about the range of the data, and whether it will need normalising.
 Finally we can check to see how many of each class is in the training and validation datasets.
 In this case there are $1706$ images of *Rick* and $2294$ images of *not Rick* in the training dataset.
 Again, whilst there is some slight class inbalance it is not terrible, so we don't need to perform data augmentation or assign weights to the different classes during training.